JasmineInsights/Travel_Bus_EDA/README.md

 *Run the provided Jupyter Notebook or Python script to execute the analysis.

 #Data
-*The dataset used in this analysis consists of bus ticket prices collected from a website.
+*The dataset used in this analysis consists of travel bus collected from a website.

 #Usage
 *Open the Jupyter Notebook or Python script to view the analysis.